 This post guides students and new users on how to quit receiving insider preview builds and switch to stable builds in Windows 11.
 Microsoft offers the Windows Insider Program to test new features before they are released to the public.
 The guide offers steps to unenroll your device from this program so you can receive the next major stable Windows updates once released.

 This post shows students and new users steps to stop receiving insider preview builds and switch to stable builds when using Windows 11.
-Microsoft allows users to enroll their devices in the Windows Insider Program to receive and test new features before they’re fully released to the general public.
+Microsoft allows users to enroll their devices in the Windows Insider Program to receive and test new features before fully releasing them to the general public.

-There are three channels one can enroll in: Dev, Beta, and Release Preview channels.
-Once your system is enrolled into a channel, you can switch between channels to receive updates in that channel.
+One can enroll in Dev, Beta, and Release Preview channels.
+Once your system is enrolled into a channel, you can switch between channels to receive updates.

 When you want to exit the Insider program and start receiving a stable build when Windows is fully released, simply unroll your machine, and the steps below will show you how to do that.